Miguel Uribe Turbay

 Miguel Uribe Turbay (/es/; 28 January 1986 – 11 August 2025) was a Colombian politician who served as a member of the Senate of Colombia from 2022 until his assassination in 2025.
-A member of the conservative Democratic Centre party, he had been seeking the party's nomination for the 2026 presidential election.
+A member of the Democratic Centre political party, he had been seeking the party's nomination for the 2026 presidential election.

 Miguel Uribe Turbay was the grandson of former president Julio César Turbay Ayala.
 On 7 June 2025, he was shot in the head during a rally in Bogotá and died two months later, on 11 August.

 Background

 Miguel Uribe Turbay was born in Bogotá, Colombia, in 1986, to Diana Turbay and Miguel Uribe Londoño.
 The prominent Turbay family are descended from Lebanese immigrants who arrived in Colombia at the end of the 19th century.
 His maternal grandfather, Julio César Turbay Ayala, the son of a Lebanese immigrant, served as president of Colombia from 1978 to 1982, making his maternal grandmother, Nydia Quintero Turbay the first lady of Colombia during that period.

 Uribe's mother, Diana Turbay, was a lawyer, journalist, and director of the news program Criptón.
 In 1990, she was kidnapped by the Medellín Cartel and, in 1991, killed during a botched rescue attempt.
 Following his mother's death, Miguel Uribe Turbay was raised by his father, Miguel Uribe Londoño, a former Bogotá city councilor, Conservative Party senator, and head of the National Federation of Cocoa Growers.

 Uribe Turbay held a law degree and a master's in public policy from the University of the Andes, as well as a master's in public administration from the Harvard School of Government.